OpenPKCommons/OPKC/data/README.md

 ### 3. **Ingest** the data from that source and save it to this directory
 - Any papers with status Scanned: DE can be immediately ingested.
 Other designations will need more work.

+Tentatively we're using DIGEST to distinguish those papers that have data saved here AND have scripts written to clean and format the data up to our standards.

 ## Challenges and nuances of note
 - identifying empirical vs. modeled data